 - Transfer the sautéed mushrooms to a large bowl and set aside.

 - In the same large cooking pot, heat 3 tablespoons (30 ml) of extra-virgin olive oil over medium heat.
-Add the carrots and cook until they have soften (about 10 minutes).
+Add the carrots and cook until they have softened (about 10 minutes).
 Stir regularly with a wooden spoon.

 - Add the leek and one teaspoon of sea salt and cook until the leek is translucent (about 5 minutes)

-- Add the minced shallots, crushed garlic, bay leaves and thyme sprigs and continue cooking until the shallots become translucent.
+- Add the minced shallots, crushed garlic, bay leaves, and thyme sprigs and continue cooking until the shallots become translucent.

 - Add the veggie broth and red wine and let simmer for 45 minutes over medium-low heat.

-- Add the tapioca starch or corn starch diluted with water to the sauce and continue cooking for 5 minutes while stirring.
+- Add the tapioca starch or cornstarch diluted with water to the sauce and continue cooking for 5 minutes while stirring.